Battle of Cuito Cuanavale: Operation Hooper

-General Arnaldo Ochoa, a veteran of the 1976 Angola campaign and of tank battles in Ethiopia, was made overall commander of the forces on the government side.
+The first Cuban reinforcements in Cuito arrived by helicopter on 5 December with about 160–200 technicians, advisers, officers, and special forces.
+By the beginning of January, this had been increased to about 1,500 troops, including tank crews.
+General Ochoa was also made overall commander of the FAPLA defensive efforts.

 Ochoa and Castro were to have serious disagreements in the conduct of the war in Angola.
 These tensions were to have repercussions both during the war where Castro's interference with defence plans may have cost the Cubans dozens of lives and in the aftermath of Angolan hostilities a year later when Ochoa was arrested, tried and executed by firing squad after being found guilty of treason.
 General Cintras Frias was made commander at Cuito Cuanavale.
 The Cuban's initial priority was securing Cuito Cuanavale, but while reinforcements were arriving at the besieged garrison they made preparations for a second front to the west of Cuito Cuanavale in Lubango where the SADF had been operating unhindered for 8 years.

-On 25 November the UN Security Council demanded the SADF's unconditional withdrawal from Angola by 10 December, yet, without threatening any sanctions.
+On 25 November, the UN Security Council demanded the SADF's unconditional withdrawal from Angola by 10 December.

 The SADF units received fresh troops and equipment, but the units were reduced to about 2,000 men and 24 tanks for the rest of the operation.
 The new arrivals had to be acclimatised first.
 The SADF objective was defined as being to destroy the enemy east of the river or at least to drive them back across the river, inflicting maximum casualties but suffering minimum losses of their own.
 The river crossings were to be fortified and handed over to UNITA, and the SADF were to withdraw from Angola as soon as that was achieved.
 The order was that the town of Cuito Cuanavale would not be attacked unless it fell into SADF hands almost without a fight.

 The bombardment started on 2 January 1988, with a mix of artillery and air strikes, and a UNITA infantry attack that failed.
 On 3 January the SADF destroyed the important bridge across the Cuito River using a Raptor glide bomb.
 The Cubans managed to construct a wooden footbridge in its place which they baptised Patria o Muerte (fatherland or death).
 They partly buried disabled tanks so that their turrets could be used as fixed artillery pieces.

 32 Battalion and elements of other units harried the road convoys for weeks, destroying several hundred tanks and other vehicles, and inflicting an unknown number of casualties.